 If you have applied to immigrate to the United States, most likely under either the family-based green card category or the employment-based green card category, you might find that you have to wait several weeks or months to hear back from the office processing your case.
-Most likely, that is an office of U.S. Citizenship and Immigration Services (USCIS), particularly in the early stages of the application process.
+Most likely, that is an office of U.S. Citizenship and Immigration Services (USCIS), particularly in the early stages of the immigration application process.

 Don't panic!
 Such delays are normal, although certainly bothersome.
 At least USCIS offers various procedures by which you can check the status of your petition or application.

 After you submit a petition or application to USCIS, its practice is to send a receipt, usually within several days or weeks.
 Look on your receipt notice for your 13-digit receipt number.
 The number will begin with three letters to identify the office handling the application, such as EAC, LIN, SRC, or WAC.
 Your receipt number will be helpful in tracing your case through the system.

 If you do not receive this number after several weeks, you can call the USCIS Contact Center or make an online e-request for follow-up.
 If you call, USCIS might be able to resolve matters over the phone, though possibly not during the initial call; expect to make your way through an automated system, and possibly be asked for a call-back number.
 Or, USCIS might make an appointment for you to visit a USCIS office in person.

 If you are scheduled for an in-person appointment, you'll want to bring personal identification, copies of your application, and any other materials relating to your case.
 If you sent the application by a courier service or certified mail, bring the receipt, so that you can show the officer that you really sent it.

 To get basic information about the status of your immigration application online, go to the USCIS Case Status Online page and enter your receipt number.
 It's a good idea to also sign up for case updates from USCIS by creating an account (on the same page).